MGT9601 Doctor of Business Administration Dissertation A

 Moderator: Aileen Cater-Steel

 Pre-requisite: (BUS8401 or MGT8401) and (BUS8402 or MGT8402) and (BUS8403 or MGT8403) and (BUS8404 or MGT8404)

 The first course in the eight-unit dissertation will normally focus on refining the research proposal and will be decided in consultation with the principal supervisor and course leader.
 Students will submit the reworked proposal or other work which will carry 100% of the course marks by Week 12 in the current semester of enrolment.
-The research proposal should adhere to PhD dissertation proposal specifications for proposals and will be evaluated by the normal Faculty research presentation and thereafter presented to the Office of Research and Higher Degrees.
+The research proposal should adhere to PhD dissertation proposal specifications for proposals and will be evaluated during the normal Faculty of Business and Law research presentation process.

 On successful completion of this course students should be able to: